Engage - Ordering eTexts/publisher Digital Learning Tools (DLTs) with the Order Tool [UW-Madison]

-For accessibility concerns, please review Engage Order Tool - Accessibility & Usability Information
+For accessibility concerns, please review Engage Order Tool Accessibility and Usability Information

-To see a list of terminology used in Engage, please refer to Engage - Engage Terminology.
+To see a list of terminology used in Engage, please refer to Engage - Engage Terminology [UW-Madison].

 Note: Only Instructors and Course Coordinators (curricular representatives) may order digital content for courses they have access to.
 For more information on roles (also called profiles) in the Order Tool, please review this document.